Where.com: Inception

 Start Tank originated in Boston and expanded to Europe and Asia.
 With 20 startups, representing over 80 people, Start Tank Boston is unique in its size—one of the largest facilities in Massachusetts that has been dedicated to startups by a corporate entity.
 There are several similar efforts at eBay including Friends of eBay in New York and PayPal Startup Blueprint, and PayPal incubator in Chennai.
-These are part of a broader growing trend of business incubators and seed accelerators sponsored by corporate entities and technology companies.
+These incubators were part of a broader growing trend of business incubators and seed accelerators sponsored by corporate entities and technology companies.

 The Start Tank was officially unveiled during the PayPal Boston launch event with Boston Mayor Thomas Menino and Secretary Greg Bialecki in February 2013.
 The first class of startups consisted of 15 companies based in the Boston area.
 The second class started in September 2013 and consisted of 22 startups.
 A number of these startups gained market traction, raised funds of their own, and soon graduated from the program.